Abstract

 D

-Mitral homografts for total tricuspid valve replacement: comparison of two techniques
+, et al. Mitral homografts for total tricuspid valve replacement: comparison of two techniques.

 J Thorac Cardiovasc Surg